-South faces enhanced storm threat Tuesday after Monday’s deadly round of severe weather
+South faces widespread storm threat Tuesday after Monday’s deadly round of severe weather

 Storms will expand in area and intensity as the day wears on, filling in along the cold front from Houston to Nashville.
 Additional storms may fire to the north in the Ohio Valley.

-Both cities, as well as Atlanta, are in a Level 2 out of 5 slight risk of severe weather that was hoisted by the National Weather Service Storm Prediction Center, while places like Birmingham, Jackson, Miss., and Alexandria, La. were placed under a Level 3 “enhanced” storm risk.
+Both cities, as well as Atlanta, are in a Level 2 out of 5 “slight” risk of severe weather that was hoisted by the Storm Prediction Center, while places such as Birmingham, Jackson, Miss., and Alexandria, La. were placed under a Level 3 “enhanced” storm risk.
+A Level 4 risk was even drawn into southern Mississippi.

 The Weather Service also declared an elevated risk of heavy rain and flash flooding, focused on the zone from southern Mississippi to northern Georgia.

-The primary severe weather hazard will be damaging winds as storms quickly merge into a squall line that will surge east.
+The primary severe-weather hazard will be damaging winds as storms quickly merge into a squall line that will surge east.
 A few can’t be ruled out, especially in the Deep South, as embedded bends or kinks in the squall line could yield brief spin-ups.

 Farther north across the Appalachians and into the Carolinas, only isolated strong to severe thunderstorms can be expected, though an easterly component of the surface winds along the Route 29 corridor in northern North Carolina and central Virginia could enhance the amount of twist in the lower atmosphere.
 That would bolster the risk of stronger storms if clouds can clear and allow daytime heating.

-The Storm Prediction Center also highlighted an area around and south of Washington as having a low-end threat of an isolated tornado.
+The Storm Prediction Center also drew an area around and south of Washington as having a low-end threat of an isolated tornado.

 Wednesday’s storm threat

 By Wednesday, storms won’t be packing as much of a punch, their territory confined to a narrowing strip along the Eastern Seaboard.
-A few thunderstorms will linger ahead of the cold front from the Florida Panhandle up the Interstate 95 corridor through the Carolina Coastal Plain and into the Mid-Atlantic.
+A few thunderstorms will linger ahead of the cold front from the Florida Panhandle up the Interstate 95 corridor through the Carolina coastal plain and into the Mid-Atlantic.

 Gusty winds are the primary concern.

-Thereafter, the front clears the coast, bringing a few days of tranquil weather to the continental U.S. The next chance of more widespread strong to severe thunderstorms will materialize on the Plains by later this weekend.
+Thereafter, the front clears the coast, bringing a few days of tranquil weather to the continental United States.
+The next chance of more widespread strong to severe thunderstorms will materialize on the Plains by later this weekend.